 Your bra size exists of two measurements.
-The cup size is determined by measuring the fullest part of your breasts.
 The band size of your bra is the result of measuring your underbust.

 How to measure your bra band size?

 There are about 14 different band sizes available.
 Although not every brand has the whole range of band sizes 28 – 54.

 The smaller the band size you need, the smaller your underbust is.

 For the band, measure directly under your bust.
 Hold the measuring tape horizontal, looking in a mirror will help.

 My advice is to measure a couple of times and write down the outcome.
 It’s normal if you measure slightly different numbers because it depends on how tight you hold the measuring tape.
 By measuring a couple of times you’ll learn just by practicing.